bcgov/business-ui/web/post-restoration-transition-application/CODE_OF_CONDUCT.md

-# Code of Conduct - Person Roles UI
+# Code of Conduct - Post Restoration Transition Application UI

 ## Our Pledge